 If you haven’t used Rent The Runway before, you can use click my code to get $30 off your first order.

 Retouching of your Maternity Portraits

-One of the most common questions/concerns that people have is wondering if I will retouch your image.
+One of the most common questions/concerns that people have is wondering if I am willing to retouch your images.

-If you’re like me to slim you, clean up your skin, make your hair slightly fuller, your teeth slightly whiter, etc. I’m more than happy to do any of those things.
+If you’d like me to slim you, clean up your skin, make your hair slightly fuller, your teeth slightly whiter, etc. I’m more than happy to do any of those things.

 It’s up to you!